 The legitimacy of the Christian faith rests on the finished work of Christ on our behalf.
-His conquest over sin is authenticated by His rising from the dead, therefore the resurrection is the crux of Christianity.
-In contrast to other major religions of the world — all of which are works-based soteriological systems — it follows that without the resurrection an individual remains in his or her sin, unacceptable to a holy, righteous God.
-It is this biblical understanding of faith — which Scripture refers to as the faith — that I want to concentrate on this week in our study.
-Specifically I want to examine the biblical passages that relate to the faith and the fact that believers have been entrusted as His ambassadors with the faith.
+His conquest over sin is authenticated by His rising from the dead; therefore, the resurrection is the crux of Christianity.
+In contrast to other major religions of the world—all of which are works-based, soteriological systems—it follows that without the resurrection an individual remains in his or her sin, unacceptable to a holy, righteous God.
+This week in our study I want to concentrate on this biblical understanding of faith—which Scripture refers to as the faith.
+Specifically, I want to examine the biblical passages that relate to the faith and the fact that believers have been entrusted as His ambassadors with the faith.

-This week: What are the implications of all that in your life?
+What are the implications of the faith in your life?

 Many are those who hold to some kind of religious “faith.”
-The discerning question we all must ask however is, “Is my faith saving faith?”
-The Bible says directly that not all faith is saving faith (cf. Matthew 7:21-22).
-Therefore the content of our faith is vital: And it is the reason I do not like the phrase that is often bandied about in politeness: “He or she is a person of faith.”
-That is far too broad and doesn’t really mean anything in terms of accurately telegraphing a person’s eternal destiny.
-You can be a person of faith, but not saved!
-It is an indefinite term.
-The Bible says the proper object of our faith must be what it repeatedly refers to as the faith with use of the definite article.
+However, we must all ask this discerning question: “Is my faith saving faith?”
+The Bible says directly that not all faith is saving faith (cf. Matthew 7:21–22).
+Therefore, the basis of our faith is vital.
+For that reason I do not like the phrase that is often bandied about in politeness: “He or she is a person of faith.”
+That statement is far too broad and doesn’t really mean anything in terms of accurately telegraphing a person’s eternal destiny.
+You can be a person of faith but not saved!
+Faith is an indefinite term.
+The Bible says the proper object of our faith must be what is repeatedly referred to as the faith, adding the definite article the.

 II.
 UNDERSTANDING THE TERM: THE FAITH